darrenmcgill35/milestone_project_4/README.md

 ## *What does it do and what need does it fulfil?*

-For my Third Milestone project I chose to design and code a Review site that is all about using the CRUD operations.
-(Create, Read, Update, Delete)
+For my Fourth Milestone project I chose to design and code a Blog site with an Ecommerce App that is all about creating and updating blog posts as well as viewing a store to purchase items.

-It also provides a Blog page to keep up to date with news and a merchandise page to view available sports wear.

-Finally I also used the Google maps API to have a map showing the location of the Sports Store.
+Finally I also used the Google maps API to have a map showing the location of a new museum at GAA Headquarters .

 ## *Functionality of project.*

 The website is fully responsive.
-It is a 5 pages website with navigation buttons on the home page to direct you to the Blog, Add & Review, Edit & Delete and Merchandise pages
+It is a multi-pages website with navigation buttons on the home page to direct you to the Blog, Store, Cart, Profile, Login/Logout pages

-The Blog page has a number of small articles with the option to read the full article via a Read More button.

-Thy Add & Review page displays a simple form which the user can fill in and simply chick the ADD REVIEW button.
-This will redirect the user to the EDIT & DELETE Page.

-The Edit & Delete page allows the user to review all submissions.
-It also allows the user to Edit or Delete the Submissions.
+Each Blog post can be viewed by everyone but only can be edited by the creator.

+By clicking on the post you will be redirected and be able to update ot delete thr post.

+Without registration you will still be able to view all posts but once you register you will be opened up the the Store, and be able to create posts.

-The Merchandise page displays a number of projects with prices and a map with the store location.
+The Store page displays a number of Items with prices and you can add to your cart.

-All social icons are functional and direct the user to Two different pages.
+The Cart page gives you your total and a checkout button.

+The Checkout page has a payment details form so you can purchase the items.

+All Announcements will be visible on all pages and the link will redirect you to the news article .

 ## *UX*

-This website is designed and created for a wide varity of people.
+This website is designed and created for a wide variety of people.
-Responsive design was important as members of the public could add and review players when out and about at matches or at home on a tablet or desktop.
+Responsive design was important as members of the public could add posts when out and about at matches or at home on a tablet or desktop.

-Click on the directory [user-design-experience](https://github.com/darrenmcgill35/milestone-project-3/tree/master/static/user-design-experience) for all the Planes, including User Stories, wireframes, mock-ups, diagrams that I created as part of the design process.
+Click on the directory [user-design-experience](https://github.com/darrenmcgill35/milestone_project_4/tree/master/media/user-design-experience) for all the Planes, including User Stories, wireframes, mock-ups, diagrams that I created as part of the design process.